|

 This type of day is for anyone who is experienced with one camera

-(perhaps the DSR500 or Z1) but want to learn how to use a different
+(perhaps a DSLR) but wants to learn how to use a different

 WHAT'S CHANGED?